About walks

 Our walking directions are detailed enough to help you find your way from the starting point even without a map.
 Our website is fully responsive so the directions will be easy to read and look good on your smartphone.
 Walking directions include:

-• a rating indicating the extent of off leash opportunities
+- a rating indicating the amount of off leash opportunities

 Each walk is accompanied by a detailed google map illustrating the walking route.
 You can just use the map to find your way but the walking directions give you important information about off leash and on leash areas, where to find the nearest toilet, when to watch out for kangaroos, plus interesting commentary about what you're seeing.